 - You don’t need piles of cash to get started.
 Sure, you may need a small loan.
 Or some working capital at the bank so you can pay your bills and buy a new laptop.
 But raising thousands of dollars in capital is not required for business success.
 And actually, having too many backers can lead to too much pressure on you and your idea.
 Instead, start small and see what you can achieve from a humble, low-budget start.
 You might be surprised.

 - Higher education can help, but it shouldn’t be a barrier to entrepreneurialism.
-Why not study business at the same time you develop your own life-changing plans, with tuition-free degrees such as those from UoPeople?
+Why not study entrepreneurship at the same time you develop your own life-changing plans, with tuition-free degrees such as those from UoPeople?
 We offer an associate’s, bachelor’s, and master’s programs in Business Administration for those who are interested to take a deeper dive into understanding the business world of today.
 UoPeople is the first non-profit, 100% online university that believes that education is a basic right for all, despite personal, financial or social constraints.